mindspore-ai/docs/install/mindspore_cpu_win_install_source_en.md

 ## Version Update

-Using the following command if you need to update the MindSpore version:
+Use the following command if you need to update the MindSpore version:

-- Update online
+- Update online directly

     ```bash
     pip install --upgrade mindspore